 35.16.3.1 General

 EPCS priority access procedure allows EPCS non-AP MLDs with priority access in the enabled state to gain priority access to medium.
-If EPCS priority access is in the enabled state for an EPCS non-AP MLD, then each non-AP STA affiliated with the non-AP MLD applies EPCS priority access to traffic on its enabled link using the procedure described below.
+If EPCS priority access is in the enabled state for an EPCS non-AP MLD, then each non-AP STA affiliated with the [#19559]EPCS non-AP MLD applies EPCS priority access to traffic on its enabled link using the procedure described below.

 …